 - integration of local back-end applications or product information

 - content in local language and pricing in local currency

 These capabilities provide a healthy foundation for local growth.

 Local teams must also have the right to customize online shops or customer portals.
 This includes adding or changing content, items, and marketing campaigns to meet local customer needs better and align with the local competitive situation.

 "The flexibility to adapt is critical."

-The central company should avoid imposing a rigid technology infrastructure on the local subsidiaries that are not aligned with regional work.
+The central IT team should avoid imposing a rigid technology infrastructure on the local subsidiaries that are not aligned with regional work.

 Businesses should always plan for growth.
 In short, you should think about scalability very early on when building a strategy and roadmap for B2B e-commerce.
 A business or technical process that is only marginally inefficient in a few online shops will become unmanageable when they multiply across the globe.
 The key is to eliminate inefficiencies and barriers to scale as early as possible.

-The following are the minimum features needed to scale internationally with an e-commerce solution.
+The following are the minimum features needed to scale globally with a B2B e-commerce solution.
 It is also preferable that these are available out-of-the-box.